 Keith Miller became a director of American Apparel upon consummation of the Acquisition on December 12, 2007.
-Mr. Miller is a partner of Goode Partners LLC, a private equity firm, focused on the consumer marketplace.
+Mr. Miller is a partner of Goode Partners LLC (Goode), a private equity firm, focused on the consumer marketplace.
 Prior to joining Goode at its formation in January 2006, Mr. Miller was a private investor and advisor to the global consumer branded marketplace.
 From October 2002 to March 2006, Mr. Miller served as a senior advisor to Itochu Corporation s executive management in Osaka and Tokyo, Japan.
 His responsibilities included the origination, structuring and the execution of brand related mergers and acquisitions, licenses, distribution and joint venture agreements in Asia.
 As a principal investor and while assisting Itochu, Mr. Miller targeted the acquisition of many consumer and lifestyle brands with global awareness and positioning.
 From 1987 to 1999, Mr. Miller was the co-founder and president of an apparel manufacturing and screen printing business which supplied some of the most notable retail and consumer brands in the world including: Gap, Adidas, Old Navy, Polo Ralph Lauren, Levi Strauss and Company, Armani Exchange, Express, and The Limited.
-Mr. Miller is an advisory board member of Chrome Hearts, Inc. and a board member of Intermix LLC and SkullCandy.
-Additionally, Mr. Miller is an advisory board member to A Bathing Ape, LeSportsac, and Shabby Chic.
-Mr. Miller also sits on the Board of the Sachdev Group of New Delhi, India which operates and manages global luxury consumer brands in the country of India, which include exclusive retail operations for Marc Jacobs, Lanvin, Stella McCartney, Alexander McQueen, Diane Von Furstenberg, Moschino and others.
-Mr. Miller continues to advise many well known entrepreneurs, CEOs and principal stockholders in the consumer marketplace.
+Mr. Miller is an advisory board member of A Bathing Ape, LeSportsac, and Shabby Chic.
+Mr. Miller also sits on the board of the Sachdev Group of New Delhi, India which operates and manages global luxury consumer brands in the country of India, which include exclusive retail operations for Marc Jacobs, Lanvin, Stella McCartney, Alexander McQueen, Diane Von Furstenberg, Moschino and others.
 Mr. Miller graduated from Clark University with a B.S. in Economics.

 Allan Mayer became a director of American Apparel upon consummation of the Acquisition on December 12, 2007.
 Since October 2006, he has been a principal partner, member of the management committee, and head of the Strategic Communications Division of 42West LLC, a leading public relations firm.
 Previously, from 1997 until October 2006, Mr. Mayer was managing director and head of the entertainment practice at the nationally-known crisis communications firm Sitrick and Company.
 Mr. Mayer began his professional life as a journalist, working as a staff reporter for The Wall Street Journal; a writer, foreign correspondent and senior editor for Newsweek, and the founding editor (and later publisher) of Buzz magazine.
 He also served as editorial director of Arbor House Publishing Co. and senior editor of Simon & Schuster.
 Mr. Mayer has authored two books Madam Prime Minister: Margaret Thatcher and Her Rise to Power (Newsweek Books, 1980) and Gaston s War (Presidio Press, 1987) and is co-author, with Michael S. Sitrick, of Spin: How To Turn The Power of the Press to Your Advantage (Regnery, 1998).
 In addition, he has written for a wide variety of national publications, ranging from The New York Times Magazine to Vogue.
 Mr. Mayer is a recipient of numerous professional honors, including the National Magazine Award, the Overseas Press Club Citation of Excellence, and six William Allen White Awards.
-Mr. Mayer serves on the Board of Directors of Film Independent and lectures regularly on crisis management and communications at UCLA s Anderson School of Business and USC s Annenberg School of Communication.
+Mr. Mayer serves on the board of directors of Film Independent and lectures regularly on crisis management and communications at UCLA s Anderson School of Business and USC s Annenberg School of Communication.
 Mr. Mayer received his B.A. from Cornell University.